-The Buyer Matrix: Mapping Your B2B Tech Product Features to Market Problems
+The Buyer Matrix: Mapping Your SaaS Product Features to Healthcare Market Problems

 1. Customers: Identify your target audience(s).